Metro Pakistan

 Metro Pakistan, formerly known as Metro-Habib and Makro Habib, is a Pakistani supermarket chain stores operator based in Lahore.
-It is a subsidiary of German chain Metro Cash & Carry and Thal Limited.
+It is a joint venture between the German chain Metro Cash & Carry and Thal Limited, a subsidiary of the House of Habib.

 Metro opened its first store in 2007.
 It operates 10 supermarkets, in total, in Karachi, Lahore, Islamabad, Faisalabad, and Multan.

 History

+2005–2012: Early history

-Makro Habib Pakistan was established in 2005 as a joint venture between the Dutch wholesale giant Makro and the Pakistani conglomerate House of Habib.
-The company began its operations by opening its first store in SITE Industrial Area Karachi in 2006.
+Makro Habib Pakistan was founded in 2005 as a joint venture between the Dutch wholesale conglomerate SHV Holdings, operating under the Makro brand, and the House of Habib, with SHV initially holding a 70 percent stake.
+The company opened its first store in SITE Industrial Area of Karachi in 2006.

-In 2006, Makro-Habib began construction of a store in Saddar Town after obtaining a sublease from the Army Welfare Trust (AWT) on a playground called Webb Ground, a five-acre playing field located in Tunisia Lines and named after Sir Montagu de Pomeroy Webb.
+In 2006, Makro-Habib began construction of a wholesale outlet in Saddar Town on a 4.9-acre piece of land at Webb Ground in the Lines Area, after obtaining a sub-lease from the Army Welfare Trust (AWT).
 Webb Ground was originally leased to AWT for commercial purposes in December 2002.
-Before the construction of the store, Webb Ground had been utilized as a sports field by Karachi Grammar School for nearly 80 years.
-In the mid-1980s, it was incorporated into the Lines Area Redevelopment Scheme and served as a neighborhood playground for approximately 200,000 residents.
-The project was halted by the court in 2009 when the Supreme Court of Pakistan ruled that Makro-Habib must dismantle its structures on the playfield.
+The land had earlier been used as a playground by Karachi Grammar School and later designated as an amenity plot under the Lines Area Redevelopment Scheme.
+The project was eventually halted when the Supreme Court of Pakistan ruled that the lease granted by the federal government to the AWT for the Webb Ground plot was unlawful and ordered Makro-Habib to dismantle its structures and restore the land to its original status as a playground.
 The judgment revealed complex dealings involving the Government of Pakistan, the Army Welfare Trust (AWT), and the City District Government Karachi (CDGK).
 The court found that the government had transferred the plot to CDGK for amenity purposes before AWT subleased it to Makro-Habib.
 Despite being aware of CDGK's prior claim to the land, Makro-Habib proceeded with construction.
 The court criticized the lease arrangements as undervalued and not in public or governmental interest.
-The filed a review petition and obtained an interim order maintaining the status quo until the petition's resolution.
+They filed a review petition and obtained an interim order maintaining the status quo until the petition's resolution.
 The review petition was ultimately dismissed by the court in 2015 and subsequently the store was permanently closed.